drunkwinter/Simple-YouTube-Age-Restriction-Bypass/README.md

 Installing `YouTube Age Restriction Bypass` on mobile devices requires additional steps:

 ##### Android
-1. Install a browser that supports extensions on your Android device.
+1. Install a browser that supports extensions.
 We recommend [Firefox](https://play.google.com/store/apps/details?id=org.mozilla.firefox) or [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser).
 2. Once you have the Userscript Manager installed, click this link to install the `YouTube Age Restriction Bypass` userscript.

 ##### iOS and ipadOS
-If you are using Safari on iOS, you can also install a userscript extension to use `YouTube Age Restriction Bypass`.
+If you are using Safari on iOS, you can also install a userscript manager to use the `YouTube Age Restriction Bypass` userscript.
 Here's how:

 1. Download the `YouTube Age Restriction Bypass` userscript from the releases page.
 2. Install the [Userscripts](https://apps.apple.com/us/app/userscripts/id1463298887) app from the App Store.